Getting Close to Alberta Birds of Prey

 A Birds of Prey Walk-thru

 We did the whole hands-on circuit with Colin and his team of volunteers.
-Not only did I hold a big horned owl, but I first started small and worked my way up like Russian stacking dolls; cute little burrowing owls, soft barn owls, and then the yellow eyed horned owl.
-This was my favorite experience at the Center; it’s so unique to get this close to these animals, feel their weight, and softness of their feathers.
+Not only did I hold a big horned owl, but I first started small and worked my way up like Russian stacking dolls: cute little burrowing owls, soft barn owls, and then the yellow-eyed horned owl.
+This was my favorite experience at the Center; it’s so unique to get this close to these animals and feel their weight and the softness of their feathers.

-When we walked into the eagle area I was stunned, they were huge.
-Sure, I know eagles are big birds, but I had never been that close to one before; they are size of a small toddler!
+When we walked into the eagle area, I was stunned; they were huge.
+Sure, I know eagles are big birds, but I had never been that close to one before; they are the size of a small toddler!

 The big eagles seemed pretty happy on their perches, and they seemed especially happy to fly for us.
 Colin showed us how to hold them and did flying demonstrations out in the open.

 The center has about 200 birds currently.
-All of the birds who are injured and deemed non-releaseable are used at the center for up close experiences like ours.
-However the majority of birds are being cared for and rehabbed out of sight to be eventually released back to the wild.
+All of the birds who are injured and deemed non-releasable are used at the center for up-close experiences like ours.
+However, the majority of birds are being cared for and rehabbed out of sight so that they can eventually be released back to the wild.

 Alberta Birds of Prey Eagle